germaniuss/liboauth/README.md

 integration of the libraries used as well as general bugfixing.

-base64 and str should be merged as well as OAuth and utils.
+base64 and str should be merged.

 Standarization of used libraries and compliance with C99